How to Start a Makeup Line

 Finding that perfect makeup takes time, but what if that product that’s ideal for you doesn’t exist yet?
 If you’re creative, have a great idea for quality makeup products, and also have an entrepreneurial spirit, then starting a makeup line of your own could be an exciting and rewarding career move.
 It won’t be easy – this industry is competitive – but new and unique ideas that meet an existing need in the industry could be well-received.
 If you’re considering starting your own makeup line, read on to find out more about what’s involved in this journey.

 Makeup lines deliver specialized products to consumers.
-A makeup line might focus on one element of the cosmetics industry, like skincare, while other lines might encompass a wide array of makeup options, including eyeshadow, lipstick, concealer, and more.
+A makeup line might focus on one element of the cosmetics industry, like skin care, while other lines might encompass a wide array of makeup options, including eye makeup, lipstick, concealer, and more.
 Most makeup lines are sold in a variety of stores, including pharmacies and big-box retailers, but online sales do make up a portion of the industry, too.

 According to IBIS World, the United States cosmetic and beauty product manufacturing industry experienced a 3.6% decline in profits from 2015 to 2020.
 That decline was partially due to an increase in competition, but the COVID-19 pandemic also led to a 7.4% decline in just 2020.
 As of 2020, the industry reached a market size of $43.1 million.
 A total of 3,878 businesses employed 51,291 staff.